wp-plugins/playbuzz/readme.txt

 Embedding PlayBuzz playful content into your WordPress site.

 == Description ==
-PlayBuzz’s platform allows you to embed playful content like specific games, hub of games and related content into your WordPress site.
+PlayBuzz's platform allows you to embed playful content like specific games, hub of games and related content into your WordPress site.

 = ShortCodes =
 Embedding content is easy, just use a simple shortcode: